cipherswami/EmbeddedQues/README.md

 # Welcome to SysQues!
-A platform to share resources, discuss interview questions, and expand knowledge on embedded systems, firmware, and kernel programming.
+A platform to share resources, discuss interview questions, and expand knowledge on systems software, embedded software, firmware, and kernel programming.

 Join the conversation on [SysQues Discussions](https://github.com/cipherswami/SysQues/discussions)!